-Sometimes a person is asked to do an unpaid trial when being evaluated for a vacant job.
-This skill demonstration is used to determine if the person is suitable for the job, and is sometimes called a work trial.
+Sometimes an employer might ask a person to do an unpaid trial while they evaluate them for a vacant job.
+This is used to determine if the person is suitable for the job by getting them to demonstrate their skills, and is sometimes called a work trial.

-- it involves no more than a demonstration of the person’s skills, where they are directly relevant to a vacant position
+- it involves more than only a demonstration of the person’s skills, where they are directly relevant to a vacant position, or

-- the person is under direct supervision for the entire trial.
+- the person is not under direct supervision for the trial.